flancia-coop/doc.anagora.org/social-coop-oc.md

 Cai: Anything changed in terms of exact expenses in core categories?

+M: TWG asked for more for hosting.

+Cai: FWG not meeting, all offline.
+Confusion juggling between Loomio & Zulip 🤹

+L: Makes sense to put together 2026 budget between now and next meeting.
+Question to TWG to confirm new hosting costs.

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar